pexeixv/techfest/events/08-web-design.md

 - Participants will be given 3hrs to complete their project and they will have to present it before the judges on the given time.

 - The emphasis is on the team creating the website.
 Therefore, any team determined to be cheating, interfering with another team, will suffer a severe point deduction or be immediately disqualified from the competition.

-  Teams are only allowed to use HTML, CSS and JavaScript.
+- Teams are only allowed to use HTML, CSS and JavaScript.

+- Own laptops allowed.

 ## Points distribution